Steel skeleton completed at 4 World Trade Center

 “The topping out of 4 World Trade Center represents another milestone in the effort to create a new, dynamic World Trade Center at the heart of a resurgent Downtown,” said Larry Silverstein, the developer of the World Trade Center.

 Port Authority of New York and New Jersey officials said workers at the site’s flagship structure, 1 World Trade Center, also known as the Freedom Tower, should complete steel construction soon and that building is scheduled to open in late 2013 or early 2014.
-Upon its completion, the Freedom Tower will become the tallest building in New York City at 1,776 feet.
+Upon its completion, the Freedom Tower will become the tallest building in New York City at 1,776 feet (541 metres).